sfu-ireceptor/turnkey-service/README.md

 ## Step 2 - Starting Up the Server ##

+At this point, you need to start up a command line terminal with "adminstrative" privileges.
+Note that for Microsoft Windows, this generally means running the Windows PowerShell "as Administrator".

-Assuming that you've properly installed Vagrant with a suitable provider, and pointed Vagrant to your default provider (i.e. using a VAGRANT_DEFAULT_PROVIDER environment variable), then by changing directory into the project directory, you can type:
+Assuming that you've properly installed Vagrant with a suitable provider, and pointed Vagrant to your default provider, you can navigate into the project directory, then type:

 	vagrant up

 to start your server for the first time.
+You can log into the server using:

+	vagrant ssh

+###Troubleshooting###

 ## Step 3 - Building the iReceptor Site ##